Crufts: Other competitions

 Crufts hosts a range of other competitions, including agility, obedience and flyball.

 Agility is a fast-paced timed competition in which dogs manoeuvre, under guidance from their handlers, through, over, and around various obstacles.
 Any mistake made is penalised by adding faults to their score.
 Dogs must qualify during the preceding year to compete in individual or team events, although representative handlers and dogs from England, Wales, Scotland, Northern Ireland and the Republic of Ireland are invited to compete in the International competitions.

 Obedience, held in the ‘Obedience Ring’ requires dogs to obey a set of commands given by their handlers, including off-lead heelwork at different paces, distance control, retrieve, send away, stays and scent discrimination.
 Dogs qualify by being successful at shows during the preceding year to compete in the Dog and Bitch UK Obedience Championships, UK Inter-Regional Team Competition and the crowd's favourite, the Obedience World Cup.
 The prizes are awarded to the most obedient dog according to the judges.
 Obreedience is a group version of the activity in which team of four dogs of the same breed compete against other teams in being the most obedient.

 Flyball is a relay-style race.
 Two teams of four dogs compete against each other in a knock-out competition.
 Each dog jumps a series of four hurdles, and then steps on a box, which is rigged to release a ball.
 The dog must then return the ball to the start of the course to tag one of its team, who then repeats this process until all the dogs have finished.
 Teams must qualify during the preceding year.

 Crufts also holds both freestyle and heelwork to music competitions, consisting of a choreographed routine, comprising elements of obedience, set to music.

 The gamekeepers classes at Crufts focus on judging the suitability of field-bred dogs for use in the field.
 Dogs entered are of the gundog group, but the conformation of these dogs differs significantly from that of gundogs from show-bred bloodlines, owing to the need for function as a working gundog, and they are judged accordingly.

-The Young Kennel Club (YKC) also has its own ring and stand where handlers aged between six and twenty-five compete in Agility, Obedience, Showing, Handling, Heelwork to Music, Flyball, and Grooming.
+The Young Royal Kennel Club (YRKC) also has its own ring and stand where handlers aged between six and twenty-five compete in Agility, Obedience, Showing, Handling, Heelwork to Music, Flyball, and Grooming.
 Handlers and dogs must qualify in their discipline during the preceding year.

 Crufts hosts the World Champion Junior Handling competition in which National Best Junior Handler winners from around the globe compete.
 The first World title competition, held in 1984, was judged by Ger Pederson.
 The winner of this premiere competition was US representative Tracie Laliberte who had won Westminster Kennel Club in 1983.
 A unique feature of this first competition was the requirement of switching dogs mid-way through the competition.